1 - Rules

-- 5.3.2 - The team manager must make sure that his players are adequately insured.
+- 5.3.2 - The team manager must make sure that all players are adequately insured.

 - 5.3.3 - The teams are responsible for their supporters conduct.

-- 5.3.4 - Every responsible team officials (coach) must immediately after the match sign the match sheet.
+- 5.3.4 - Every responsible team officials (coach) must immediately after the match "sign" the match by using their PIN on the field marshals app control.
 Failure to sign may result in a notification from the IberCup jury.

 - 5.4 - Balls:

 - 5.4.1 - All matches are played using balls of size 4, except for Cat E who use size 5.